-On November 18, 2022, Micron filed IPR requests contesting the validity of the '912, '339, and '506 Patents, along with motions requesting joinder to the pending Samsung IPRs related to the same patents (see below).
-As of the reporting date, the '912 and '339 matters have not been joined with the corresponding Samsung IPRs, while the '506 proceeding has been joined with the analogous prior-filed Samsung IPR proceeding on the same patent.
-The Board's deadline to institute trials on the '912 and '339 Micron IPRs is June 9, 2023.

 On January 6, 2023, Micron filed IPR requests contesting the validity of the '918 and '054 Patents, along with motions requesting joinder to the pending Samsung IPRs related to the same patents (see below).
-As of the reporting date, the matters have not been joined with the corresponding Samsung IPRs.
-The Board's deadline to institute trials on these Micron IPRs is July 20, 2023.
+On June 23, 2023, the matters were joined with the corresponding Samsung IPRs on the same patents.
+As of the reporting date, the '918 and '054 Patent IPRs are scheduled for an oral hearing on September 11, 2023.

+On May 8, 2023, Micron filed IPR requests contesting the validity of the '060 and '160 Patents, along with motions requesting joinder to the pending Samsung IPRs related to the same patents (see below).
+As of the reporting date, Netlist's deadline to provide its preliminary response to each of these Micron IPRs is August 24, 2023.